Open Innovation FAQ

 What kind of innovations is FrieslandCampina interested in?

-While we recognise that all types of innovation can benefit our consumers, we are particularly interested in specific technologies for our 7 defined focus areas.
+While we recognise that all types of innovation can benefit our consumers, we are particularly interested in specific solutions to our defined open innovation challenges.
 Our Open Innovation challenges are listed here.

 What is the required level of detail for the submission?